josefmonje/html-css-and-basic-bootstrap/chapter2.md

 > [http://getbootstrap.com/getting-started/](http://getbootstrap.com/getting-started/)

+By this point I assume you can create HTML and apply CSS to it.
+With enough practice you'll realize what's hard about it.

 CSS can be tedious so Bootstrap takes care of most of the things you need to make a good-looking site.

 ```
 html/